 Figure 3 Expression of a set of miRNAs at PN28 and PN42 that temporally upregulate (A) and downregulate (B) when compared with PN21 in peri-cystic local microenvironment region.

 A

 B

-Figure 4 Expression of a set of miRNAs with significantly decreased (A) and increased (B) expression at PN42 in peri-cystic local microenvironmentegion compared with PN21.
+Figure 4 Expression of a set of miRNAs with significantly decreased (A) and increased (B) expression at PN42 in peri-cystic local microenvironment region compared with PN21.